How to Make the Leap to 48V Electrical Architectures

 The high number of devices and their corresponding wires creates substantial challenges in packaging and routing.
 As OEMs focus on improving fuel economy and EV range, the weight and cost of all those wires is coming under increased scrutiny.

+One way to shrink the wire gauges and reduce weight and cost throughout is to move from a 12V electrical architecture to one based on 48V.
 But OEMs that move to 48V have to pay particular attention to several key design considerations to ensure the system’s safety and reliability.
-Find out more in this white paper.

 How helpful was this article?